You’re only an entrepreneur, and understandably, you designed a below-par emergency evacuation plans. However, lives are at risk here.

-The best evacuation plans focus on all parts of the cog.
+The best evacuation plans focus on all parts of the cog and stay ahead of emergency evacuation.
 So, let yours reflect your company.

 From the idea generation, through incubation, to documentation, involve your workforce -they are often the ones on the ground.
 As such, they stand at more risk.